Home and Garden Information Center

 We connect Maryland residents to trusted, science-based resources to grow healthy gardens, landscapes, and communities.
 Send us your questions, view gardening resources, and connect with the Master Gardener Program for local classes and other learning opportunities in person.
 All are welcome!

-• a group of master gardeners at the learning garden
+• a group of Master Gardeners at the Maryland State Fair

 Master Gardener Program